For Prospective ASA Contributors:

 Harrison Crow writes things from times to time while he's not watching everything and anything available on Hulu and Netflix.
 Also a known Meghan Trainor fan.

 Drew Olsen met Matthias in college, and begrudgingly agreed to be his friend.
 He met Harrison via Skype, and it was love at first sight.
-Drew's day job is as data nerd for Democrats running for Congress, and because of his great hair and frequent injuries, he considers himself the Stuart Holden of the DC adult soccer leagues.
+Drew's day job in Washington, DC is as data nerd for Democratic campaigns.
+Because of his great hair and frequent injuries, he considers himself the Stuart Holden of the DC adult soccer leagues.

 Kevin Minkus lives near Chicago and recently graduated from the University of Pittsburgh with degrees in mathematics and economics.
 He really enjoys using numbers and statistics to explore questions about anything.
 To date, his crowning soccer achievement is beating Dennis Hamlett in air hockey, and he hopes to one day have the chance to beat Jason Kreis in ping pong.